 A couple of days before that, I took him in the car to my son’s house, and when he approached the car, Luke was slamming against the window to get him.

 I cannot vacuum, mop, use the weed eater, lawn mower, etc. without him going insane and trying to attack.

 He also barks non-stop when I am even 5 feet from him in the yard when he is on the lead, and I am trying to do yard work.
 I had a trainer come to the house the other day, and she told me that it is fear aggression, and he can be helped.

 My question- Can he be rehabilitated?
 Is it too late to socialise him?
 I am sick about this situation.
 I had a Corso that I rescued at 9yrs, just put him down a few months ago at 13.
 Best dog ever!!!!
 I am feeling kind of pressured by the rescue to keep him.
 I don’t want to be the 4th person to have failed him.
 He can be very sweet and lovable, but I can’t have anyone over right now or take him anywhere.

 Brigette A – NY

-A dog’s critical socialisation period is over at approximately 12 weeks of age so yes it is “too late to socialise him”.
-However, some dogs, even if they were poorly socialised during this period can improve their behaviour.
-Part of the path to improved behaviour is through clearing up some things that you do have more control over at this point.
+A dog’s critical socialization period is over at approximately 12 weeks of age so yes it is “too late to socialize him”.
+However, some dogs, even if they were poorly socialized during this period can improve their behavior.
+Part of the path to improved behavior is through clearing up some things that you do have more control over at this point.

 It appears from your inquiry that you’ve embraced your Cane Corso into your life as if he is a pet.
 If you’ve read any of my multiple articles about the Cane Corso they, in my opinion, are not entirely – just a pet.
 They are hobbies.
 I’m not trying to be humorous.
 They are a breed that requires a greater commitment than many other breeds.
 Greater than many companion dog owners have the time or the skill set.